tldr-pages/tldr/pages/linux/konsole.md

 `konsole --workdir {{path/to/directory}}`

-- Run a specific command and do not close the window:
+- Run a specific command and do not close the window after it exits:

 `konsole --noclose -e {{command}}`